 - the importance of the challenge they are targeting in the community - the appropriateness and credibility of the proposed strategy to address the challenge - the compatibility and capacity of their organization or group to carry out the program strategy - the measurable benefit per dollar invested.

-The Community Investment program accounted for 20% of total program expenditures for the year ended June 30, 2023.
+The Community Investment program accounted for 21% and 20% of total program expenditures for the years ended June 30, 2024 and 2023, respectively.